-Also, it might be helpful to examine some peculiarities of hamburger menu behavior when on mobile and desktop.
-Nielsen Norman Group’s study showed that users resort to the hamburger menu on mobile websites more than on desktop.
-The reason is that desktop users tend to rely heavily on the search bar, accessing the preferred item quicker than through clicking on several buttons.
+Also, it is helpful to examine some peculiarities of hamburger menu behavior on mobile and desktop devices.
+According to a study by Nielsen Norman Group, users tend to use it on mobile websites more than on desktops.
+Desktop users are apt to rely heavily on the search bar to access the preferred item quickly, rather than clicking on several buttons.

-Another crucial point to consider is that an entirely hidden navigation appeals less than that of the visible one regardless of the device.
-It means that people are significantly more likely to use navigation when all the points are visible.
+Another crucial point to consider is that completely hidden navigation is less appealing than visible navigation, regardless of the device.
+People are significantly more likely to use navigation when all the options are visible.

-Still, a hamburger menu can be a valuable asset for mobile websites and apps.
-It works as a space-saving mechanism that cleans up the screen real estate allowing for structured and smooth design.
-Be sure you have at least four or more options to hide.
-If you have fewer, it’s better to show your top-level navigation links on the main page, making a shift to visible navigation.
+However, a hamburger menu can be a valuable asset for mobile websites and apps, as it works as a space-saving mechanism that cleans up screen real estate, allowing for a structured and smooth design.
+Be sure to have at least four or more options to hide.
+If you have fewer, it’s better to show your top-level navigation links on the main page, shifting to visible navigation.

-In general, the decision entirely depends on your specific goals and the environment you have to put inside a hamburger menu.
-As simple as it is – when a hamburger menu might work for one website or app, it won’t necessarily bring the same value to another.
+In general, the decision to use a hamburger menu entirely depends on your specific goals and the environment you have to put inside it.
+As simple as it is, a hamburger menu that works for one website or app may not necessarily bring the same value to another.